 Bruichladdich: 1992 Single Cask; 2004 Porte Charlotte single cask; Octomore 6.3, 2009

 Whisky tasting on Islay – How to get around without a car

 There’s not quite a network of bus routes, but there are several bus routes on the island of Islay.
 We found the timetable at https://www.argyll-bute.gov.uk/sites/default/files/islay_450-451_timetable_3.pdf (and if that link is broken they should be listed here: https://www.argyll-bute.gov.uk/timetable/bus).

-From our base in Lagavulin we could walk to 3 distilleries (Lagavulin, Laphroaig and Ardbeg) and take a direct bus to Bowmore.
+From our base in Lagavulin we could walk to 3 distilleries (Lagavulin, Laphroaig and Ardbeg).
+There was also a direct bus to Bowmore.
 Three more whisky distilleries (Bunnahabhain, Ardnahoe and Caol Ila) are located within (reasonable) walking distance from Port Askaig on the other end of the line.
 Finally there’s another branch line passing Bruichladdich.
 And from there it was a two-hour walk to Kilchoman (no bus passing near the distillery).
 We wouldn’t have made it for the return bus and shared a taxi (50 £).
-There are about half a dozen taxis companies on Islay and it is wise to book ahead, not least because mobile phone coverage is patchy outside the villages.
+There are about half a dozen taxis companies on Islay.
+It is wise to book ahead, not least because mobile phone coverage is patchy outside the villages.

 We stayed at the Tin House Holiday Cottage by Islay pods.

-Note: We were not sponsored in any way for this trip and do not get any commissions from the above companies and distilleries.
+Note: We were not sponsored in any way for this trip.
+Also, we do not get any commissions from the above companies and distilleries.
 The whole trip was paid and planned by ourselves and our friends we went together with.
 Danke an Martina!

 Never miss a new post!
 Get notifications about new posts straight into your inbox!